ncraike/fang/README.rst

  - more maintainable code from deliberate isolation of functions and modules.
  - clearer code with explicit declaration of dependencies.

 Why isn't dependency injection used in Python?
-Well, dependency injection systems in other languages are usually quite complex, often using their own configuration language (often written in XML), strict interfaces, factory classes, etc. There are a lot of pieces, and few of them fit in to the existing Python ecosystem and programming style.
+Well, dependency injection systems in other languages are usually quite complex, often using their own configuration language (often written in XML), strict interfaces, factory classes, etc. There are a lot of pieces, and few of them fit into Python's existing ecosystem and programming style.

 Fang aims to change that.
 Fang adds dependency injection, but in a Pythonic way, while still maintaining the benefits.
 Particularly, in Fang: